Tobimosh/harpfi-assessment/README.md

-# 📚 Korapay Book Club Dashboard
+# 📚 HarpFi Book Club Dashboard

 A responsive dashboard for the fictional **Korapay Book Club**.
 Built with **HTML**, **SCSS**, and **vanilla JavaScript** using **Vite** for modern frontend tooling.
 Includes robust search, a custom carousel, and unit tests for core logic.